Actions and Updates in your Inbox:

 Though the mainland moose (Alces alces americana) population in Nova Scotia was officially declared endangered under the provincial Endangered Species Act in 2003, many Nova Scotians are unaware that moose on the mainland are at risk, little action has been taken to date, and the population has not recovered.
 An estimated 1,000 individuals make up the provincial population today—far below the provincial Recovery Plan’s target of 5,000 moose.

-We led a series of educational events over 2022-2023 sharing moose ID tips with participants and collected surveys from Nova Scotians revealing their observations and perceptions of moose conservation issues.
-We also launched 30 volunteer-stewarded trail cameras in moose habitat, focusing in particular on the Chebucto Peninsula.
-Over 2024-2026, we are building on this work by expanding our outreach to new demographics and adding 30 additional trail cameras to our moose monitoring network, focusing on rural Halifax, Guysborough, Colchester, and Cumberland areas.
+Since 2022, we’ve led a seasonal series of educational events across Nova Scotia sharing moose ID tips with participants and, in 2023, started collecting survey responses from Nova Scotians revealing their observations and perceptions of moose conservation issues.
+With the help of the Nova Scotia Habitat Conservation Fund and individual donors, we’re also monitoring volunteer-stewarded trail cameras in moose habitat.
+Over 2024-2026, we are building on this work by expanding our outreach to new demographics and adding additional trail cameras to our moose monitoring network, focusing on rural Halifax, Guysborough, Colchester, and Cumberland areas.
 New events will target hunters and anglers, recognizing their crucial role in moose conservation and as knowledge holders, and young Nova Scotians, who seem to be less aware of the conservation issues facing moose, while trail camera outreach will target rural landowners stewarding appropriate habitats.

 Our Findings to Date

-Over 2022 to 2024, we identified gaps in public awareness of the mainland moose, particularly among younger and urban-dwelling Nova Scotians, noted heightened concerns about poaching in the Tobeatic region and, encouragingly, found an increased awareness of moose conservation issues in the Cumberland/Colchester area.
+Over 2022 to 2024, we identified gaps in public awareness of the mainland moose, particularly among younger and urban-dwelling Nova Scotians, noted heightened concerns about poaching in the Tobeatic region and, encouragingly, found potentially greater awareness of moose conservation issues in the Cumberland/Colchester area, where there are likely more moose.

-Fifty-eight percent (58%) of survey respondents had seen a moose on mainland Nova Scotia in their lifetime with many of the sightings occurring between 10 – 20 years ago.
-Most young Nova Scotian respondents had never seen a moose.
+Sixty-one percent (61%) of nearly 600 survey respondents had seen a moose on mainland Nova Scotia in their lifetime with many of the sightings occurring between 10 – 20 years ago.
+Many respondents were confident in their ability to identify signs of moose in the landscape, such as tracks or scats.
+Most young Nova Scotian respondents had never seen a moose and some respondents were surprised to learn that the moose is endangered, even when they reported not seeing many in recent years.

 Help Us Engage More Nova Scotians in Monitoring